Student Success Center

-The College does not provide on-campus medical services, but does maintain a relationship with the Dolan Health Center off campus for students.
-In addition, the College does require that students purchase mandatory health insurance through the College, unless they present proof of health insurance through their own provider at the time of registration or re-registration.
+The College does not provide on-campus medical services, but maintains relationships with area health providers.
+These providers are included in the Student and Residence Life Handbooks.
+In addition, the College does not require that students purchase mandatory health insurance through the College, but they should present proof of health insurance through their own provider at the time of registration or re-registration.

 Further, the College entered into a Memorandum of Understanding with the Family Violence and Rape Crisis Center/Victims Information Bureau of Suffolk (VIBS) and provides cost-free counseling, advocacy and physical and emotional support and medical care for sexual assault victims in compliance with NYS Education law, Article 129-B.